 Thursday, October 27, stomach pain returns, as do I to the ER.
 I'd had a rough night and my ostomy hadn't put out much, when usually it fills once or twice a night.
 They observed me all day in the ER.
 My ostomy wasn't flowing.
 I was nauseated and miserable."We'd like to keep you overnight for observation."
 I wasn't going to argue.
 So they admitted me to the hospital.

-Mid-week and no sign of bowel activity, I tried a nose tube (down into my stomach) for about 36 hrs to pump out the gastric fluids that were still accumulating... it was as completely awful as you might think, and as I had anticipated.
+Mid-week and no sign of bowel activity, I tried a nasal-gastric (NG) tube (down into my stomach) for about 36 hrs to pump out the gastric fluids that were accumulating... it was as completely awful as you might think, and as I had anticipated.
 I couldn't talk or move my head without gagging, but I could breathe.
 I was communicating by writing on my cell phone!!
-And although my stomach got a break from me vomiting, I pleaded for it's removal the next day.
+And although my stomach got a break from vomiting continually, I pleaded for the removal of the tube the next day.
 I'd prefer to puke, thank you.

 So, here I am, now day 12 in hospital, fed via IV (haven't eaten more than half a dozen bites of oatmeal or applesauce since arriving!), getting prodded, poked, and stuck multiple times daily (mostly through IV access ports), and playing the waiting game.
 I have seen myriad oncologists, surgeons, their associates, and the tag-along residents and students.
-They do not all agree on my condition, but offer their knowledge & treatment options and work together.
-I have to mention the nurses and personal care staff... and I PRAISE GOD for every single one of them!
+They do not all agree on my condition, but offer their insight and treatment options and attempt to work together.
+I have to mention the nurses and personal care staff... and PRAISE GOD for every single one of them!
 I can't imagine having to constantly clean up rancid bodily fluids that are not your own!

 A little bummed that I have missed the peak of our Autumn color changes during the days I have been in here, but I have been able to enjoy a brief glimpse of it from my window which looks out onto a wide meadow and surrounding woodlands.
 It sure has been a season of change for me this year...